JustUtahCoders/meeting-notes/README.md

 # meeting-notes
 Notes from group meetings.

+## 3/24/2019
+Joel and Leonel met at Nostalgia to get Leonel's local development environment up and running and working for comunidades unidas.
+Also to teach him how to make backend API endpoints with Express.
+The site https://database.cuutah.org is up and running, deployed via Travis to AWS Elastic Beanstalk!
+We also scheduled a meeting with Luis and Vicky for this week to discuss what we will initially ship with.

 ## 3/16/2019
 Leah and Tucker met at Nostalgia to talk about content/videos/help guides.
 We determined a good place to start would be a high-level video helping people read and understand their BCI Criminal History printout.
 We wrote a first draft for that video.
 We also talked about providing transcripts / "blog post" like articles with each video.